Laser License Requirements by State 2026 Comprehensive Guide

 Laser license requirements generally fall into four common regulatory models across the United States:

-• Physician-Only States: Only physicians (and closely supervised providers) can perform treatments.
+Only physicians and closely supervised providers can perform treatments.

-• Licensed Technician States: Estheticians or non-medical professionals can perform treatments with certification.
+Estheticians or non-medical professionals can perform treatments with the appropriate certification or credential.

 State-Specific Requirements and Updates